-The church was in ruins for 400 years, and rebuilt in the 17th C.
+The church was in ruins for 400 years, and rebuilt in the 17th Century.

-The old church is a small single level structure, which was built in the 17th C, probably over the ruins of an eralier Crusaders church.
+The old church is a small single level structure, which was built in the 17th Century, probably over the ruins of an earlier Crusaders church.

 Click on the photos to view in higher resolution…